A teacher's guide to school visits

 - Residential packages

 The Eden Project is a fantastic place to learn, for pupils from Foundation stage right up to A level.
-Here’s more information on how to visit with your school.
+Here’s more information on how to visit safely with your school, including information on new virtual school trips.

 School trips to Eden